Comic book convention: The 1970s and explosive growth

-Comic book conventions increased dramatically in the 1970s, with many of the largest conventions of the modern era being established during the decade.
-In the early 1970s, conventions sprang up in almost every major American city (and some minor ones), as well as in London, with Comic Mart, a bimonthly trade show which ran regularly until the mid-1980s.
+Comic book conventions increased dramatically during the 1970s, with many of the largest conventions of the modern era being established during the decade.
+During the early 1970s, conventions were initiated in almost every major American city (and some minor ones), as well as in London, with Comic Mart, a bimonthly trade show which ran regularly until the mid-1980s.
 Comic book creators, editors, and publishers began to make it part of their routine to attend conventions as official guests.
-Major comics-related news events were often broken at annual conventions: examples include the news that Jack Kirby was defecting from Marvel to DC, and DC's announcement that it was reviving Captain Marvel.
+Major comics-related news events were often revealed at annual conventions: examples include the news that Jack Kirby was defecting from Marvel to DC, and DC's announcement that it was reviving Captain Marvel.

 On August 1–3, 1970, Shel Dorf produced the Golden State Comic-Con, held at the U.S. Grant Hotel, in San Diego.
 Official guests were Forrest J. Ackerman, Ray Bradbury, Jack Kirby, Bob Stevens, and A. E. van Vogt, and it drew 300 people.
-The three-day show evolved into San Diego Comic-Con International, and now attracts 130,000 or more attendees.
+The three-day show evolved into San Diego Comic-Con, and now attracts 130,000 or more attendees.

 The Creation Convention debuted in 1971, organized by 14-year-old Queens schoolboys Adam Malin and Gary Berman, and held over Thanksgiving weekend at the New Yorker Hotel, in New York City.
 The guest of honor was Jim Steranko.
-From that point until the late 1980s, Creation Entertainment continued producing large annual conventions in New York City, usually taking place over the weekend following Thanksgiving.
+From that time until the late 1980s, Creation Entertainment continued producing large annual conventions in New York City, usually occurring the weekend after Thanksgiving.
 A popular venue for the Thanksgiving cons was the Statler Hilton Hotel.
 In the mid-1970s, attendance at the New York Creation conventions averaged around 5,000 fans; the admission was around $5/day.